cooperhewitt/tms-tools/bin/README.md

 Every TMS table csv gets will get its own index, prefixed with `tms-`.
 For example, `MediaRelated.csv` gets dumped into the index `tms-mediarelated` (note lowercase and removal of .csv)

-Your instance TMS may contain sensitive data. **If you don't want sensitive data going in to Elasticsearch** you will need to modify the code suppress indexing of the sensitive file/field at [around line 95](https://github.com/cooperhewitt/tms-tools/blob/master/bin/index-elasticsearch.py#L95-L99).
+Your instance of TMS may contain sensitive data. **If you don't want sensitive data going in to Elasticsearch** you will need to modify the code suppress indexing of the sensitive file/field at [around line 95](https://github.com/cooperhewitt/tms-tools/blob/master/bin/index-elasticsearch.py#L95-L99).

 _Requires the [elasticsearch](https://pypi.python.org/pypi/elasticsearch/) Python library._